gvwilson/thirdbit/src/fiction/makers-return/index.md

 She needed a hobby, she decided, kicking a loose stone into the knee-high weeds at the side of the road.
-Maddy had her drawing and Gumption was learning to be a mechanic—she should find something she could do on her own that *didn't* involve the Makers' ancient tech.
+Maddy had her drawing and Gumption enjoyed tinkering with machines—she should find something she could do on her own that *didn't* involve the Makers' ancient tech.
-She had tried sewing and baking and singing and whittling and now juggling, but nothing ever held her interest more than a couple of weeks.
+She had tried sewing and baking and singing and whittling and now juggling, but nothing ever held her interest for long.

 Sindy kicked another rock into the weeds and tossed the last crust of her sandwich over her shoulder for luck.